Branksome, Dorset: Commercial development

 The John Lewis store named John Lewis at Home opened in Branksome on 22 October 2009.
 The £6 million development is one-third of the size of a normal John Lewis department store and is the first of a new experimental format for the retailer focusing exclusively on homeware.

 Accessed from Alder Road but essentially part of the Poole Retail Park area is a series of industrial buildings that were associated with the former confectionary factory that ceased operating in 2013.
 BCP Council approved plans for the site to be turned into a 70-bed residential care home with 32 extra care apartments in 2016.
 Aldi purchased the site in 2018, and made an unsuccessful bid to seek planning approval to turn it into a supermarket in August 2020.
 Despite this, the Daily Echo reports in February 2022 that the supermarket chain is now hopeful that a decision on its revised plans for a new store on the disused sweet factory site will be made "in the near future".

 The second area is situated on the old Gas Works site near to Yarmouth Road and Bourne Valley Road, known as Branksome Business Park it contains a number of industrial units.

 The third area is situated to the northern end of the parish and is known as the Sharp Road Industrial Estate.
 Just outside the parish and to the west lies another substantial industrial area which includes a post office sorting office and other commercial developments.

-Branksome has three main supermarkets, Tesco, Sainsbury's and Lidl.
-Both the Tesco and Sainsbury's stores have petrol filling stations attached.
+Branksome has three main supermarkets.
 Along the A35 (Poole Road) there are a number of small independent retailers including fast food outlets, a bowling complex and a car showroom.

 The major insurer Liverpool Victoria is situated towards the east of the boundary in a large building contained within the County Gates Roundabout.

 Along Alder Road are a number of small independent shops.
 This area is known locally as "Alder Parade".